-Rerouted Cruise Ship Rescues Two Fisherman Stranded In The Caribbean
+Rerouted Cruise Ship Rescues 2 Fishermen Stranded In The Caribbean

 "One of the fishermen could no longer walk," Van Fleet wrote on Twitter.
 "Our Empress of the Seas Crew literally carried him to the tender and carried him on board."

-Medical staff on board the Empress cared for the fishermen, though Royal Caribbean reports neither were injured.
+Medical staff aboard the Empress cared for the fishermen, though Royal Caribbean reports neither was injured.

 By the time the ship arrived in Jamaica, both fishermen were able to walk back onto land on their own, where they went to a local hospital.
 The crew collected $300 for the fishermen to buy clothes and food.